jasonkuhrt/alge/README.md

 }
 ```

+#### Codecs

 Sometimes there are other representations you want for your data.
-JSON is a very common one for transfering data between processes, over the network, etc. You can define your own codecs with Alge but JSON comes built in:
+JSON is a very common one for transferring data between processes, over the network, etc. You can define your own codecs with Alge but JSON comes built in:

 ```ts
 const globalMonikerJson = Moniker.Global.to.json(global) // '{"_tag": "Global", "name": "foo" }'